Happiness (1998 film): Plot

-Joy, the youngest sister, is overly sensitive and lacking direction.
-She works in telephone sales, but leaves to do something more fulfilling.
+The youngest sister, Joy, is overly sensitive and lacking direction, having been repeatedly criticized by her overbearing sisters.
+She tearfully breaks up with her boyfriend and coworker, Andy, who reveals and keeps a custom gift he had made for her, calling her shallow.
+A few days later, he kills himself, and Joy quits her telephone sales job and leaves to do something more fulfilling.
 She gets hired as a scab worker, teaching at an immigrant-education center.
 Her students do not like her, and she begins to feel empty in that job as well.
-Joy is also constantly let down in her personal life.
-After a rejected suitor, Andy, calls Joy shallow at the beginning of the film and then goes on to kill himself, Helen tries to set her up with other men.
+Helen tries to set her up with other men.
 Expecting to hear from a suitor, she instead gets an obscene call from Allen.
 Later, one of her Russian students, Vlad, offers her a ride in his taxi, and they end up having sex.
 She is initially smitten, but she soon realizes Vlad was using her and that he may be married.
 After being attacked by someone she thinks is his wife at the school, she goes to his apartment to make amends.
 There she discovers the woman is not his wife after all, even though they live together.
 In Vlad's apartment, Joy sees her missing guitar and CD player.
-Vlad coerces her into lending him $500 in exchange for her stolen belongings.
+Vlad coerces her into lending him $500 in exchange for her stolen belongings, and Joy quits her job.

 Finally, the sisters' parents, Mona and Lenny, are separating after 40 years of marriage, but will not get divorced.
 Lenny is bored with his marriage, but does not want to start another relationship; he simply "wants to be alone."
 As Mona copes with being single during her twilight years, Lenny tries to rekindle his enthusiasm for life by having an affair with a neighbor.
 It is no use, however, as Lenny eventually finds that he has become incapable of feeling.

-And finally Billy, Trish and Bill's son, achieves an orgasm for the first time.
-He proudly declares this to his family, who respond with confusion.
+In the final scene, the Jordan family is united in Mona and Lenny's condo.
+Helen resolves to set Joy up with Allen, and is finally inspired to write a new piece after hearing about Kristina's killing of the doorman.
+Trish does not acknowledge Bill's actions, still acting as if everything is normal.
+Mona and Lenny trade barbs from across the table.
+Billy achieves an orgasm and ejaculation for the first time masturbating on the balcony while looking at a woman sunbathing.
+Due to his father's grooming, he proudly declares this to his family.